Gheldar/Museum/README.md

 # Museum
-Interactive experience in a virtual photography museum
+Interactive experience in a virtual photography museum, using OpenSim and LSL.